uabrc/uabrc.github.io/docs/data_management/transfer/globus/index.md

 - [High Assurance Security Overview](https://docs.globus.org/guides/overviews/security/high-assurance-overview/)
 - [High Assurance Collections](https://docs.globus.org/guides/overviews/high-assurance/)

-## Setting Up Globus Connect Personal

-[Globus Connect Personal](https://www.globus.org/globus-connect-personal) is software meant to be installed on local machines such as laptops, desktops, workstations and self-owned, local-scale servers.
-Globus maintains excellent documentation for installation on [MacOS](https://docs.globus.org/globus-connect-personal/install/mac/), [Linux](https://docs.globus.org/globus-connect-personal/install/linux/) and [Windows](https://docs.globus.org/globus-connect-personal/install/windows/).

-To verify your installation is complete, please visit <https://app.globus.org> and log in.
-Click "Collections" in the left-hand navigation pane and then click the "Administered By You" tab.
-Look in the table for the Guest Collection you just created.

 ## Managing Identities

 Globus Identities is a concept helping to map Globus Accounts (one per person) to institutions (one or more per person).